1216892614/Yew-Canvas.rs/README.md

 U can easily create a canvas with the context u need.

 # 📑How to use it?📑
-Just 3 Simple steps, if the context u need is `HtmlCanvasElement`, do like this:
+Just 3 Simple steps, if the context u need is `CanvasRenderingContext2d`, do like this:

 1. Get `Yew-Canvas.rs` and context type!
     ```toml